-The organization is transparent in its management and commercial relations.
+The organisation is transparent in its management and commercial relations.
 It is accountable to all its stakeholders and respects the sensitivity and confidentiality of commercial information supplied.
-The organization finds appropriate, participatory ways to involve employees, members and producers in its decision-making processes.
+The organisation finds appropriate, participatory ways to involve employees, members and producers in its decision-making processes.
 It ensures that relevant information is provided to all its trading partners.
 The communication channels are good and open at all levels of the supply chain.

 Principle Three: Fair Trading Practices